Graph-based-segmentation/Semantic-Segmentation/README.md

 we will soon upgrade the code for it.

 ## Note!
-Our team is still organizing the code, so the reAadability of the code is low.
+Our team is still organizing the code, so the readability of the code is low.

 ## Qualitative Segmentation Result
 ### Raw image